typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish/README.md

 `prepublish` script when modules are installed or `npm pack` is executed.
 In these cases it is not desirable to run actual pre-publish actions.
 NPM module [in-publish](https://www.npmjs.com/package/in-publish) provides pre-publish detection and is used by this module to detect the actual pre-publish script action when `npm publish` is executed.

+Please also take note of this [major NPM publish bug](https://github.com/npm/npm/issues/5082) that affects a wide range of Node / NPM versions.
+Basically, there is a chance that publishing may omit files.
+It has bitten TyphonJS NPM module publishing many times.

 This NPM module runs all scripts defined in the `publish.prepublish.scripts` entry located in `.npmscriptrc` in the root path of a project.

 For a comprehensive ES6 build / testing / publishing NPM module please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) as it combines this module along with transpiling ES6 sources with Babel, pre-publish script detection, ESDoc dependencies, testing with Mocha / Istanbul and an Istanbul instrumentation hook for JSPM / SystemJS tests.
 For a full listing of all TyphonJS NPM script modules available please see [typhonjs-node-npm-scripts](https://github.com/typhonjs-node-npm-scripts) organization on GitHub.